giocasu/systemica/docs/README.md

 Notes:
 - Returned values are clamped to `>= 0` and rounded down to an integer.
 - Use standalone math helpers like `min()`/`sin()` (there is no `Math` object in the sandbox).
+- Scripts are evaluated asynchronously and cached; the simulator uses the last computed value (Play/Step pre-computes once to avoid a "0" first tick).

 ### Security Features